anujb/blog/_posts/2020-08-27-reverse-resume.md

 </p>

 However, the stillness didn't last long.
-The transition was a cacophony decisions: figuring out how to navigate a new role/culture, deciding whether the work was purposeful, and the politics in a large organization.
+The transition was a cacophony of decisions: figuring out how to navigate a new role/culture, deciding whether the work was purposeful, and the politics in a large organization.
 These things were too foreign to me, and unlike others I didn't have a bearing on my "[philosophy for living](https://www.goodreads.com/book/show/5617966-a-guide-to-the-good-life)."
 My work had consumed most of my energy.
 Ultimately, I renewed focus on the one thing I knew worked for me: solving problems for customers.
 There is incredible purpose in making others successful, empowering them to achieve their goals.

 In my time at Microsoft I have racked up more time in planes and hotels than I had ever imagined possible.
 But the ability to learn from such a diverse set of people has been a gift.
 There's so much more behind every person and organization that simply requires meeting them where they are.